 Composition: The Commission membership consists of a Chairperson, Vice-Chairperson and up to 12 members.
-Commission members are independent experts in the scientific disciplines relevant to non-ionizing radiation protection.
+Commission members are independent experts in the scientific disciplines relevant to non-ionizing radiation protection (biology, epidemiology, physics, bio-physics, medicine).
 In carrying out their voluntary work for the Commission they do not represent either their countries of origin or their institutes.
 ICNIRP members are required to declare any personal interests in relation to their activities for ICNIRP.
 Members' declarations of personal interests are available below along the member's profile.

 Election: Members are elected to the Commission from nominations received by current members, and by the Executive Council of the International Radiation Protection Association (IRPA) and the IRPA Associate Societies.
 2015 the call for nominations was extended to international and national radiation protection bodies.
 The election takes place every 4 years at the last ICNIRP Annual General Meeting before each IRPA Congress.

 Duties: The duties of the Commission include: